 launched at the July 2020 Oregon Transportation Commission meeting.
-ODOT and the Oregon Transportation Commission have identified $2.1 billion in funding for the 2024-2027 STIP that will be distributed across different funding categories and programs.
+ODOT and the Oregon Transportation Commission identified $2.1 billion in funding for the 2024-2027 STIP that distributed across different funding categories and programs.
 Learn more.

-ODOT Region 1 helps identify and develop project proposals in the Portland metro area and surrounding areas in Washington, Multnomah, Clackamas, and Hood River Counties.
-Now, Region 1 is identifying potential projects to be included in the STIP, a process called scoping.
-The process begins with a list of priority improvements and is narrowed down through scoping.
+ODOT Region 1 helped identify and develop project proposals in the Portland metro area and surrounding areas in Washington, Multnomah, Clackamas, and Hood River Counties.
+View the Region 1 2024-2027 STIP Book

 Funding Categories and Programs:

 There are four major funding categories in the 2024-2027 STIP:

 Learn more about each funding category, programs within the categories and projects below.